Do You Need a Homework Helper?

 - Get kids on board.
-Harris also believes it's not only appropriate, but also necessary to include children (eight-years-old or older) in the process.
+It's not only appropriate, but also necessary to include children (eight-years-old or older) in the process.
 Children must want the extra help, or at least acknowledge the benefits of having this help.
-She suggests explaining the situation to children by saying something like: "I want to hire a tutor to give you the help that I can't.
+Explain the situation to children by saying something like: "I want to hire a tutor to give you the help that I can't.
 We could find one that works well with you.
 What do you think?
 What would you want in a homework helper?"

 Screen Applications for Homework or Tutoring Experience

 It's hard enough finding a great after-school sitter.
 Now you need to narrow the pool and also find someone with an academic or tutoring background.
 As the applicants start rolling in, here's what to look for:

 - Search for diverse interests.
 Look for an applicant who is involved in extracurricular and community activities.
 A well-rounded tutor will have more resources to draw from when trying to relate concepts to a child who is struggling to understand schoolwork.

 - Focus on professionalism.
 The cover letter an applicant submits (and their Care.com profiles) will give you a good indication of the applicant's level of professionalism and education.
 Lots of spelling errors might not bode well for the English help your child needs.